Black Caviar Lightning

-FLEMINGTON hosts the Group 1 Lightning Stakes which has since been renamed the Black Caviar Lightning Stakes after the champion mare dominated the race for three successive years.
+Flemington hosts the Group 1 Black Caviar Lightning which has since been renamed the Black Caviar Lightning Stakes after the champion mare dominated the race for three successive years.

-Black Caviar made the Lightning Stakes its own, but the winners list also features some of Australia’s other sprinting champions and it is firmly one of the biggest races of the year.
-The Black Caviar Lightning Stakes will next be run on February 18, 2017.
+Black Caviar made the Lightning Stakes her own, but the winners list also features some of Australia’s other sprinting champions and it is firmly one of the biggest races of the year.
+The Black Caviar Lightning will next be run on February 18, 2023.

-The Group one weight-for-age sprint has a purse of $750,000 and due to the timing of the race in February, it gains all the attention from the betting public.
+The Group 1 weight-for-age sprint has a purse of $1,000,000 and due to the timing of the race in February, it gains all the attention from the betting public.

-The Lightning Stakes is one of the major betting races in Australia, so which star thoroughbred will be next to add their name to the growing list of champions?
+The Black Caviar Lightning is one of the major betting races in Australia, so which star thoroughbred will be next to add their name to the growing list of champions?

 All of our listed bookmakers will offer all-in and fixed odds betting on the Lighting Stakes.The sprint is one of the most popular betting races on the Australian racing calendar so the bookmakers know how important framing the best value market is.

 The Lightning Stakes has not been a good betting race for favourites punters in recent history.
 Three of the past seven winners of the Lightning Stakes have come in at double figure odds, with the exception being In Her Time in 2019, Nature Strip in 2021, Home Affairs in 2022 and Coolangatta in 2023.

 Black Caviar won at minuscule odds from 2011-2013 and other favourites include Miss Andretti in 2007 and Chautauqua in 2016.